VVolkov833/wp-helping-scripts/readme.md

 **nothumbs.php** removes all wordpress thumbnail images from specified and inheritor directories

-**replace.php** replaces all phrases, specified with a regular expression, from WP database (content) and theme files
+**replace.php** replaces all phrases, specified with a regular expression, from specified database tables and theme files